stonepros/stone/doc/releases/cuttlefish.rst

 ====================

-This release most improves stability of the monitor and fixes a few bugs with the ceph-disk utility (used by ceph-deploy).
+This release most improves stability of the monitor and fixes a few bugs with the stone-disk utility (used by stone-deploy).
 We recommend that all v0.61.x users upgrade.

 Upgrading